 Let’s have a closer look at this surprising landmark of Paris.

-The top of the hill of Montmartre where the church now stands has been a sacred site where druids were thought to have worshipped there.
-The Romans had built temples dedicated to gods Mars and Mercury.
+The top of the hill of Montmartre where the church now stands has been a sacred site in Ancient Times.
+Legend has it that druids worshipped up there.
+Then, the Romans built temples dedicated to gods Mars and Mercury.

-A first Christian chapel was built on the site circa 270 AD in honour of Paris’ first bishop, St. Denis.
-According to the legend the Patron Saint was beheaded there by the Romans.
-After his execution the body of Denis would have picked its head up and started to walk while the mouth was delivering a complete sermon.
-The body stopped its stroll somehow and at the site where he fell completely dead was later erected a small shrine: the present-day St Denys-la-Chapelle.
+After his execution, the body of Denis would have picked its head up and started to walk while the mouth was delivering a complete sermon.
+The body stopped its stroll somehow.
+On the site where he fell completely dead, Christians raised a small shrine: the present-day St Denys-la-Chapelle.
 The name was eventually anglicised as Sydney.

 The Sacred-Heart project

 The project to build a monumental basilica atop the hill of Montmartre was triggered by a group of influential people who had two good reasons to do so.

 Why was the Sacré-Cœur basilica built?